 The Health Information Technology (HIT) Associate of Science Degree program will prepare you for a career in the health information field.
-As part of this degree path, the program allows you to apply credits from your Medical Billing and Coding certificate to the HIT Associate Degree program at Carrington College.
-Transfer in up to 36 eligible credits from your Medical Billing and Coding certificate Billing and Coding certificate program.
-Although most courses for this program are delivered in an online format, students are required to complete a 90-hour Health Information Practicum in an approved health care setting.
+As part of this degree path, the program allows you to apply for credits from your MedicalBilling and Coding certificate to the HIT Associate Degree program at Carrington College.
+Transfer in up to 36 eligible credits from your Medical Billing and Coding certificate program.
+Although most courses for this program are delivered in an online format, students are required to complete a 90-hour Health Information Practicum in anapproved health care setting.